 Phase 2 of Star Wars fandom began sometime in the 1980s and went into overdrive in the early 1990s and seemed to involve George Lucas marketing every conceivable aspect of the universe in some way before the eventual release of the prequel trilogy Star Wars Episode I: The Phantom Menace (1999), Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005).
 These alas met with underwhelming response from fans of the original trilogy.
-After that, Lucas sold out interest to Disney, who decided there was even more that could be milked from the films, resulting in Star Wars Episode VII: The Force Awakens (2015), the start of a new trilogy, which has certainly brought fans flocking back after the bad experience of the prequels.
+After that, Lucas sold out interest to Disney, who decided there was even more that could be milked from the films, resulting in Star Wars Episode VII: The Force Awakens (2015), the start of a new trilogy, and to be followed by the upcoming Star Wars Episode VII: The Last Jedi (2017), which has certainly brought fans flocking back after the bad experience of the prequels.

 Rogue One emerges as part of a new series of spinoffs that are being released every second year in between the episodes of the new trilogy.
 Rogue One is the first of these and is to be followed by an as yet untitled Han Solo origin movie in 2018.
 This feels exactly like it was back in the 1980s when Lucasfilm was engaged in its marketing every facet of the original trilogy he could think to spin something off from.
 Thus we had the infamous The Star Wars Holiday Special (1978); two Ewok movies, The Ewok Adventure/Caravan of Courage (1984) and Ewoks and the Marauders of Endor (1986); an number of animated series Droids (1985-6), Ewoks (1985-7), Star Wars: Clone Wars (2003-5), Star Wars: The Clone Wars (2008-14) and Star Wars: Rebels (2014 ), as well as one animated theatrical film Star Wars: Clone Wars (2008).
 And then there were the endless spinoff books devoted to even minor background characters entire series such as Bounty Hunters Wars, Coruscant Nights, Jedi Apprentice, The Old Republic, Tales of the Jedi and others, as well as series devoted to the adventures of characters like Lando Calrissian, Boba Fett, Darth Maul and Han Solo, even short story collections such as Tales from the Mos Eisley Cantina (1995) and Tales from Jabbas Palace (1996).
 Rogue One and the Han Solo origin film feel exactly like Disney are conducting the filmed equivalent of the various Lando Calrissian, Boba Fett spinoff novels.